Personal tools

 Most Control units follow similar structures.
 These generally are :

-Let's take a closer look at the General/Emergency functions (once again using the F800GS as an example).
+Let's take a closer look at the General/Emergency functions (using our S1000RR as an example).

-Read ECU information : shows part numbers, version numbers etc. See the screen capture below for the ECU info of the Engine Control Unit for F800GS example:
+Read ECU information : shows part numbers, version numbers etc. See the screen capture below for the ECU info of the ABS Controller for S1000RR example:

 Clear Fault codes : this function is used to clear fault codes.
 It should be noted that fault codes are again read after the command to clear them was successfully issued.
 This then shows any fault codes that could not be cleared.
 If any codes are shown, this means that the Control Unit detected that the specific fault was still present in the system (fault was NOT rectified), and the Control Unit could NOT clear the fault.
 There are NO codes that cannot be cleared... however some have to be rectified (fixed) before they can be successfully cleared... quite obvious... if you think a bout it...

 Real-time values : This function shows the "live" data for the Control Unit.
 Once again this depends a lot on the type of controller as well as the model and series of the motorcycle.
-See the screen captures below for the real-time values of the Engine Control Unit of the F800GS example:
+See the screen captures below for the real-time values of the Engine Control Unit of our S1000RR example:

-The screen captures above depict "Input signals", "Output signals", "Digital outputs" and "Switch positions".
-At the top of the Realtime data pane, are 2 buttons, one that will allow you to log a .CSV (please note this file is semi-colon (";") delimited) file of ALL of the real-time values, so that you can manipulate, graph and study these to your heart's content.
+Although the screen captures above depicts only "Input signals" and "Output signals", generally the control units also have "Digital outputs" and "Switch positions".
+At the top of the Realtime data pane, are 3 buttons, namely logging to CSV, plotting O2 (Lambda) and Plot values.
+The first one will allow you to log a .CSV (please note this file is semi-colon (";") delimited) file of ALL of the real-time values, so that you can manipulate, graph and study these to your heart's content.

 The "Plot O2" button, graphs the Lambda (O2) sensor voltage in real-time.
 This is a fantastic way of evaluating the function of your Lambda system.
 Please Note, that the functionality of your Lambda system should ONLY be evaluated once the engine is at operating temperature (around 80 degrees Celsius) - there is absolutely NO point in making conclusions about your lambda system's functionality if the engine has not yet reached operating temperature!
 Quite the contrary, you will most probably make an incorrect conclusion when evaluating it during it's warm-up phase (Note to the interested reader - there is no harm watching the plot during the warm-up phase.
 Please feel free to do so, and you will see first hand why one cannot evaluate this functionality during warm-up).

 A functional Lambda control system will show a graph that varies around the green reference lines (typically having turning points lower than 200mV and higher than 650mV to 700mV).
-A typical functional Lambda graph will look as follows:
+As our example model has 2 Lambda sensors, you will see both as they are plotted at the same time.
+This makes for a good comparison between the Lambda sensors.
+A typical functional Lambda graph is shown below.

 Some points to note on evaluating your Lambda graph:

-As the Boxer engine of the CAN-bus based R1200 has a Lambda sensor in the header pipe of each cylinder, this can be used to evaluate the functionality of the individual cylinders.
+As the engine of the CAN-bus based R1250GS has a Lambda sensor in the header pipe of each cylinder, this can be used to evaluate the functionality of the individual cylinders.
 For this purpose, we graph the O2 sensor voltages for both cylinder 1 and cylinder 2 on a single graph.
 Using this method, relative offsets can easily be detected.
-See the screen capture of a R1200GS HP2 below:
+Below is the screenshot of our R1250GS Adventure.

 Service & Maintenance functions